Coactive TVUser-centered

 The emergence of connected TVs has added to the opportunities to offer

-effective CoTV services, but the question of "smart TV" has
+effective CoTV services, but the question of "smart TV" is

-Some smarts in the TV may be desirable, but what is smart today will be
+Some smarts in the TV is desirable, but what is smart today will be

 dumb and very limiting in a few years.
 Consumers will not want to buy a